Capitalisk/lite-merkle/README.md

 ### Signing unlimited messages

 Generating large MSS trees is expensive so it is recommended to generate smaller trees and to chain them together.
-This can be achieved by using one of the keys (leaves) from the current MSS tree to sign a message which contains the `publicRootHash` of the next MSS tree in the `generateMSSTree` sequence (at currentIndex + 1).
+This can be achieved by using one of the keys (leaves) from the current MSS tree to sign a message which contains the `publicRootHash` of the next MSS tree in the `generateMSSTree` sequence (at currentIndex + 1); it's important to do this before the current MSS tree runs out of keys.
+Never use the same key/leaf index multiple times.

 ## License